 After one of the wettest winters in recent times, many of us will be glad to see that spring appears to be well underway.
 The poor weather hasn’t just taken a toll on us though, as lawns throughout the UK will still be feeling a little under the weather.

-The application of a suitable fertiliser is a great way to give your existing lawn a boost, and keep your new lawn looking fantastic all summer long.
+Applying fertiliser is a great way to boost your existing lawn and keep your new lawn looking fantastic all year long.

 What can fertiliser do for my lawn?

-There are more than a few reasons to apply a fertiliser to your garden at this time of year.
-Everyone always wants their lawn to look its best and grass often appears a little worse for wear after the winter months; using a fertiliser is a great way to give your garden the feed it needs!
+Grass fertiliser will help your lawn overcome harsh weather, grass diseases and general wear and tear.
+There are more than a few reasons to apply fertiliser to your garden.
+We also have guides for applying fertilisers in autumn and tips for using fertilisers for winter protection.
+Everyone always wants their lawn to look its best, and grass often appears a little worse for wear after the winter months.
+And using fertiliser is a great way to give your garden the feed it needs!

-On a similar vein, the additional nutrients in the soil aren’t just great for your grass’s health, it’s great for the soil itself too.
+On a similar vein, the additional nutrients in the soil aren’t just great for your grass’s health; it’s also great for the soil.
 Major benefits can come from applying the right fertilisers to your lawn.
-These include a better soil composition, meaning roots get access to nutrients faster and easier, stronger soil structure reducing the chances of heavy compaction improving drainage and in turn preventing waterlogging.
-These effects aren’t just felt for one summer either, if maintained these can be very long-term making your lawn even healthier over time.
+These include better soil composition, meaning roots get access to nutrients faster and easier, and stronger soil structure reduces the chances of heavy compaction improving drainage and preventing waterlogging.
+These effects aren’t just felt for one summer, either.
+These can be maintained long-term, making your lawn healthier over time.

 What can happen if I don’t apply fertiliser?

-So, if all these great things can happen with fertiliser then what can happen without it?
+So, if all these great things can happen with fertiliser, then what can happen without it?
 Simply put, the exact opposite of all the benefits.
-Instead of a wonderfully green, luscious and healthy lawn, you may find yourself left with patchy areas and regular reseeding jobs.
+Instead of a wonderfully green, luscious and healthy lawn, you may be left with patchy areas and regular reseeding jobs.

 Whether you’re thinking of laying a new lawn, doing some re-seeding or simply want to give your lawn a boost when it’s looking down, applying fertiliser should be high in the list of priorities.